naveendude15/M1_ElectricityBillCalc_Utility/1_Requirements/README.md

 |LL02\_HL02|` `Calculates electricity bill at urban areas|Implemented |
 |LL03\_HL03|` `Calculates total load at domestics places|Implemented |
 |LL04|` `Calculates total unit consumed at domestics places| Implemented |

-# 4’W and 1’H

-What: Electricity bill calculator**

-Where: School, Science, domestic, industries, Technology

-When: Need for calculation.

-How: Calculates the user input as number of loads and gives the output.